 - If you're overweight, talk to your doctor about weight-loss options.

-- If you have diabetes make sure that it is well controlled and that you are following an optimal diet and exercise plan.
+- If you have diabetes, make sure that it is well controlled and that you're following an optimal diet and exercise plan.

 - Because angina is often brought on by exertion, it's helpful to pace yourself and take rest breaks.

 - Avoiding stress is easier said than done, but try to find ways to relax.
 Talk with your doctor about stress-reduction techniques.

 - Eat a healthy diet with lots of whole grains, many fruits and vegetables and limited amounts of saturated fat.

 - Talk to your doctor about starting a safe exercise plan.